Mastering the Deep Research Process: Step-by-Step Guide [2025]

 Pro tip: Most researchers underestimate time requirements by 50-100%.
 Build in buffer time for:

-- Unexpected complications finding sources
+- Unexpected complications in finding sources

 - Dead ends requiring new approaches